Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Inquiry-in-C_002b_002b "Previous section in reading order")]   [[\>](#Subsetting-in-C "Next section in reading order")]       [[\<\<](#Useful-Functions "Beginning of this chapter or previous chapter")]   [[Up](#Useful-Functions "Up section")]   [[\>\>](#API_002dExtensions "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------- ---------------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.4 Reading and Writing Subsets of Data {.section}
+3.4 Reading and Writing Subsets of Data
 ---------------------------------------

 Usually users are interested in reading or writing subsets of variables